yanwang2012/RAAPTR/GENSIMDATA/ManualGuide.md

 The main function for generating simulated PTA data realizations with multiple SMBHB sources is gensimdata.m (can the name of the function be made bold?).
+[Give a brief summary of how gensimdata works: e.g., white noise realizations, network SNR, etc.]
 ## Usage
 ```
 gensimdata(/path/to/inputfile,/path/to/inputdata,/path/to/output_folder)